Two of the features that make the cannabis plant so special are its smell and taste. For this, we must thank terpenes.

 Terpenes are compounds that add to the flavour and scent of marijuana, changing how cannabinoids bind to their receptors, thereby altering their effects on the person.
 Terpenes originate in the same part of the cannabis plant as CBD, THC, and other cannabinoids.

 It is important for every person who vapes to know what effects are generally associated with the different boiling points as a different boiling point, can affect the effect on the user.
-Terpenes have been shown to contribute to many of the benefits of vaping cannabis.

-There are hundreds of known beneficial compounds in cannabis, each with fairly unique vaporization points.
+There are hundreds of compounds in cannabis, each with fairly unique vaporization points.
 Here’s a handy chart of the most studied and revered cannabinoids and terpene compounds and the corresponding temperatures at which they vaporize.
 This can be really fun—knowing these vaporization points enables you to better control your experience.

 Here is a description of some of the common terpenes molecules in weed, which vary by strain: